Skip to main content

 /status is the route check.
 Use it first because it tells you whether the session is tied to a subscription/account login path or an API route.
 If you skip this step, every other number is easier to misread.

-Claude Console Billing and Usage are authoritative for API credits, prepaid balances, auto-reload, and API spend.
+Claude Settings > Usage is the subscriber place to distinguish included plan usage from usage-credit consumption.
+Claude Console Billing and Usage are authoritative for API-route spend, project ownership, auto-reload, and API credits.
 If a team asks "which project paid for this?", the answer should come from Console, not from a screenshot of a local Claude Code session.

 When An API Key Is The Right Route